thoughtbot/factory_bot/GETTING_STARTED.md

       approved true
     end

+    approved_post = FactoryGirl.create(:approved_post)
-    FactoryGirl.create(:approved_post).title     # => 'A title'
+    approved_post.title # => 'A title'
+    approved_post.approved # => true

 As mentioned above, it's good practice to define a basic factory for each class with only the attributes required to create it.
-Then, create more-specific factories that inherit from this basic parent.
+Then, create more specific factories that inherit from this basic parent.
 Factory definitions are still code, so keep them DRY.

 Sequences
 ---------